Kirsty Robertson

 Interests

 Kirsty Robertson is Director of Museum and Curatorial Studies in the Department of Visual Arts.
-Her pedagogy involves curating large-scale speculative and experimental exhibitions with students, work that she has extended into independent curatorial projects such as Secret Stash (McIntosh Gallery, 2013), Plastic Heart: Surface All the Way Through (with the Synthetic Collective, Art Museum at the University of Toronto, 2021) and From Remote Stars: Buckminster Fuller, London, Speculative Futures (with Sarah E.K.
-Smith, Museum London, 2022).
-Her research focuses on museums, visual culture, contemporary art, environment, and activism, clustered in a number of different projects.
+Her pedagogy involves curating large-scale speculative and experimental exhibitions with students, work that she has extended into curatorial projects such as meromictic (artLAB, 2024); From Remote Stars: Buckminster Fuller, London, Speculative Futures (with Sarah E.K.
+Smith, Museum London, 2022); Plastic Heart: Surface All the Way Through (with the Synthetic Collective, Art Museum at the University of Toronto, 2021 and Canadian Cultural Centre, Paris, 2022) and Collection of Dreams (Agnes Etherington, 2022).
+Her research focuses on museums, visual culture, contemporary art, environment, and activism, clustered in several connected projects.

 Current Projects